Young Adult Fantasy

 What parts of your education or background have shaped you most as a writer?

-What life experiences have influenced your work?
+What life experiences or passions influence your work?

 Do you write in more than one genre or form?